ConnectivityFoundry/AwaLWM2M/doc/example_app_api.md

     Temperature[/1000/0/104]: 10
 ```

-## Example: Create a server event application using the Awa API.
+## Example: Create a server event application using the Awa API

 This example will demonstrate how to build a standalone application using the Awa Server API.
 This application will receive events from the LWM2M server for client registrations.